PaperMC/docs/docs/paper/dev/api/inventory-holder.md

 :::info

 The constructor takes your main plugin class as an argument in order to create the `Inventory`.
-If you wish you can use the static method `Bukkit.createInventory(InventoryHolder, int)` instead and remove the argument.
+If you wish, you can use the static method `Bukkit.createInventory(InventoryHolder, int)` instead and remove the argument.

 :::